-5.5 If a firm fails to comply with CRR Article 248(1), the PRA may require it to disclose publically that it has provided non-contractual support to its transaction.
+5.5 If a firm fails to comply with CRR Article 248(1) 250(1) of the Securitisation (CRR) Part of the PRA Rulebook, the PRA may require it to disclose publically that it has provided non-contractual support to its transaction.

-(CRR Articles 243, 244, 248 and 337 and CRD4 Article 98, EBA guidelines on implicit support for securitisation transactions (EBA/GL/2016/08))
+(CRR Articles 243, 244, 248 and 337 and CRD4 Article 98, EBA guidelines on implicit support for securitisation transactions (EBA/GL/2016/08) 244, 245 and 250 of the Securitisation (CRR) Part, Article 337 of the of the Market Risk: Simplified Standardised Approach (CRR) Part, and the Internal Capital Adequacy Assessment Part of the PRA Rulebook.)

-6 High-cost credit protection and other SRT considerations
+6: High-cost credit protection and other SRT considerations